-F.-The Company is a party to a tax sharing agreement with the parent company, PIC, and the affiliated entities as follows: Paramount Preferred Options (PPO), Paramount Care of Michigan, Inc. (PCM), Paramount Care, Inc. (PCI), Paramount Benefits Agency (PBA) and Paramount Insurance Company (PICO.
+F.-The Company is a party to a tax sharing agreement with the parent company, PIC, and the affiliated entities as follows: Paramount Preferred Options (PPO), Paramount Care of Michigan, Inc. (PCM), Paramount Care, Inc. (PCI), Paramount Benefits Agency (PBA), Paramount Insurance Company (PICO), Health Management Solutions, Inc. (HMS) and Paramount Preferred Services (PPS).
+In 2015, PA applied for not-for-profit 501(c)(3) status.
+The change in tax status results in PA no longer being subject to federal income tax.
+The effective date of this status change was October, 1 2015.
 Tax returns are completed on a consolidated basis.
 However, allocation is based upon separate return calculations with current credit for net losses.
 The method of allocation between the companies is subject to a written agreement approved by the Board of Directors.
 Intercompany tax balances are settled through the holding company, PIC.